Efficient Trajectory Optimization for Autonomous Racing via Formula-1 Data-Driven Initialization: Formula 1 Trajectory Dataset

 \section{Formula 1 Trajectory Dataset}

 To enable data-driven learning of expert racing behavior, we construct a standardized \mbox{Formula~1~(F1)} trajectory dataset by reconstructing and aligning real-world telemetry to track-consistent geometric representations.
 In particular, professional motorsport racing data provides near-optimal driving behavior under real-world conditions.
 In this context, F1 represents driving at performance limits, making it valuable for learning high-quality racing line geometry.
 However, to the best of our knowledge, no standardized dataset of processed racing trajectories aligned to track geometry currently exists.
-Therefore, we propose a raceline reconstruction pipeline that converts raw telemetry into a track-consistent racing line representation and construct our own dataset, which we make available upon publication.
+Therefore, we propose a raceline reconstruction pipeline that converts raw telemetry into a track-consistent racing line representation and construct our own dataset, as can be found on github\footnote{\url{https://github.com/HumanoidsBonn/f1-optimization}}.